frankthelen/rools/README.md

 If an action (`then`) fails, `evaluate()` will reject its promise.

 If there is more than one rule ready to fire, Rools applies a *conflict resolution strategy* to decide which rule/action to fire first.
 The default conflict resolution strategy is 'ps'.
- * 'ps' (default) -- (1) priority, (2) specificity, (3) order of registration
+ * 'ps' -- (1) priority, (2) specificity, (3) order of registration
  * 'sp' -- (1) specificity, (2) priority, (3) order of registration

-If you don't like the default, change the conflict resolution strategy like this:
+If you don't like the default 'ps', you can change the conflict resolution strategy like this:
 ```javascript
 await rools.evaluate(facts, { strategy: 'sp' });
 ```

-`evaluate()` returns an object providing some information about the past evaluation.
+`evaluate()` returns an object providing some information about the past evaluation run.
 `updated` lists the names of the fact segments that were actually updated during evaluation.
 `fired` is the number of rules that were fired.
 `elapsed` is the number of milliseconds needed.